Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 If you’ve been through formal treatment programs, you’ve likely covered material that overlaps with introductory counseling courses.
 Document any:

-• Individual counseling experiences (from the client perspective)
+- Individual counseling experiences (from the client perspective, showing understanding of the counseling process)

 Peer Support and Sponsorship

-Working with others in recovery demonstrates practical counseling skills.
+Working with others in recovery demonstrates practical counseling skills that align with foundational courses.
 Credits might be available for:

 Professional Development in Recovery